SonicPixelation/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 # Super_Mario_Sunshine_UHD_Texture_Pack
 <h3>TLDR: Free upscales and retextures of the whole game.
-Check "Prefetch Custom Textures" in the "Advanced" tab of the Graphics settings on the 5.0 build of Dolphin to prevent stuttering.
-This pack includes some experimental high-res pollution maps that won't load by default.
-Will upload 4K video footage to Youtube soon.</h3>
+Check "Prefetch Custom Textures" in the "Advanced" tab of the Graphics settings on the 5.0 build of Dolphin to prevent stuttering.</h3>

 [Click here to see comparisons!](../../wiki)